NonlinearMusings/WayCoolSql/tsql_SemiDynamicPivot (Synapse).md

 The difference between the Synapse Analytics and SQL Server version is that FOR JSON PATH isn't supported in a distributed query.
 Thus, it is not possible to return the entire result set as JSON.
 This necessitates logically splitting the query in two.
-The 'base' of the pivot table is a standard GROUP BY and the JSON magic still occurs inside of JSON_QUERY(), but the extraction of the pivoted columns is pushed into a CROSS APPLY empolying a WITH clause - where the columns are specified.
+The 'base' of the pivot table is a standard GROUP BY and the JSON magic still occurs inside of JSON_QUERY(), but the extraction of the pivoted columns is pushed into a CROSS APPLY employing a WITH clause - where the columns are specified.

 NOTE: Documentation for this function may be found in the SQL Server version.